HyperspaceMadness/shaders_slang/bezel/Mega_Bezel/___Mega Bezel Readme___.md

 The most flexible and most resource hungry are at the top starting with index 0 As the name's index number increases the presets get faster but less flexible

-  * **Group 0 BASE**
+  * **Group 1 ADVANCED**
     * Most flexible shader presets, one preset for each different CRT Shader
     * Includes MDAPT, ScaleFX & GTU
     * The Guest-DrVenom preset is considered the default preset
-  * **Group 1 GLASS** - Glass presets which show a blurry reflection in the area around the screen
+  * **Group 2 GLASS** - Glass presets which show a blurry reflection in the area around the screen
     * Includes MDAPT, ScaleFX & GTU
+    * Reflection is the last pass
-    * Does not include the additional Image Layering.
+    * Does not include advanced image layering.
   * **Group 3 SIMPLE**
       * Same as Base except extra passes before the CRT pass removed
       * No MDAPT, ScaleFX & GTU
-      * Includes only a subset of the image layers (Background and Top Extra Layer)
+      * Includes some of image layers with basic settings to adjust application
-  * **Group 4 REFLECT_ONLY**
-    * Image Layering pass has been removed
+      * Reflection is the last pass
-    * No auto-generated bezel and frame and no image layering
-    * Includes an image which can be used for the background/bezel which the reflection will appear on top of
-    * When used with an image which was a snapshot from a default mega bezel preset the reflection masking will match the frame
-    * Can be used with a standard Retroarch overlay
-    * When used with a standard overlay the Retroarch video aspect ratio can be set to something like 4:3 to achieve higher performance
+      * Does not include advanced image layering.

-  * **Group 5 SCALING-ONLY**
+  * **Group 4 BASIC-BORDER**
-    * Includes only the screen scaling and screen effects like fake scanlines
+    * Includes the screen scaling and screen effects like fake scanlines
+    * Includes a Background image to function similarly to how a RetroArch overlay does
-    * All passes after CRT pass have been removed
+    * The CRT pass is the last pass

 **Presets in Mega_Bezel/Variations**